-However, if performance and customer service are to be truly optimized, any agile working programme must be backed with the right technology.
+However, if performance and customer service are to be truly optimised, any agile working programme must be backed with the right technology.
 Computer systems that can be accessed from anywhere, along with portable devices for accessing those systems.

 Nearly everyone at work has a smartphone, and tablet computers (such as iPads) are becoming more common too.
-On average, adults in the UK now spend more time using mobile devices than using laptop or desktop computers.
+On average, adults in the UK now spend more time using mobile devices than using laptops or desktop computers.
 And that doesn’t include the time spent using a phone to make voice calls.
 Mobile devices have many advantages over the clunky laptops of a few years ago – they are lighter and therefore reduce the manual handling burden, and it is often quicker to access functions using an app than to boot up the laptop and log in.
-However, mobile devices have their own problems which users, employers and health and safety managers should be aware of.
+However, mobile devices have their own problems which users, employers, and health and safety managers should be aware of.

 Studies have shown that whilst desktop computer users have previously been advised to take a break from computer work every 60 minutes, users of mobile devices should take a break every 15 minutes to avoid aches and pains.
 Put your phone or tablet down, look out the window, stand up and shrug your shoulders before you carry on.